GeoMOER/advanced-programming-in-r/advancedProgrammingInR/chapters/03_iteration_procedures/apply.md

 You may wonder why this is relevant to understand `*apply`?

-The one thing that all `*apply` functions have in common is that they are all so-called closures that can take a function as an argument.
-Usually, these closures take some object and some function as input and then apply the function to every entry of the object.
+The one thing that all `*apply` functions have in common is that they are all so-called functionals that can take a function as an argument.
+Usually, these functionals take some object and some function as input and then apply the function to every entry of the object.
 The difference between the various `*apply` functions is basically the type of object they are designed for and hence each of these has slightly different requirements for the structure of the supplied function.

 -------